This article explains the access control settings for Datto NAS shares.

 The Access Control List settings differ based on whether the share is NAS or iSCSI.
 But both use the access control settings to manage shares.

-For more information regarding the Access Control List, check out the following article:
+See this article For more information regarding the Access Control List.

 4. Select Configure Share Settings.